postsharp/Metalama.Documentation/content/conceptual/sdk/scaffolding.md

 ## 4. Consuming projects in the same solution

-If the consuming projects are a part of the same solution as the Metalama extension projects, they need to:
+If the consuming projects are part of the same solution as the Metalama extension projects, they need to:

-* reference the public project;
+* Reference the public project.
-* reference the weaver project with both `OutputItemType="Analyzer"` and `ReferenceOutputAssembly="false"` so that it is included only at compile time;
+* Reference the weaver project with both `OutputItemType="Analyzer"` and `ReferenceOutputAssembly="false"` so that it is included only at compile time.
-* reference the `Metalama.Framework` package.
+* Reference the `Metalama.Framework` package.

 ### Example